7 reasons fall is the best time to be in Bend

 Bend’s shopping districts do great with shoveling sidewalks, but if you’re not used to slippery terrain, grab a set of microspikes for peace of mind and extra traction.
 I always have a pair handy for icy dog walks or for hoofing it up Pilot Butte this time of year.
 Speaking of which…

 Winter hiking in Bend is a magical experience.
 The crowds are gone, and you’ll seldom see a soul on some trails.
-As November dusts our mountains with snow, lower-elevation trails stay bare and more temperate than they’d be in July.
+As November sprinkles our mountains with snow, lower-elevation trails stay bare and more temperate than they’d be in July.
 I’m especially fond of close-to-town hikes like Sawyer Park, Riley Ranch, and the Oregon Badlands Wilderness this time of year.
 Pilot Butte makes an awesome winter hike as well, as long as you’re mindful of ice on its steep slopes.
-For more of my favorite winter hikes, go here.

 With all of that said, you do need to watch for trail and road closures.
 November’s when we see major traction (pun intended) on seasonal shut-downs.
 Some of the biggies to watch for: